ktor-doc-jp/ktor-doc-jp/pages/advanced/http2.md

 ---
 title: HTTP/2
-caption: Configure HTTP/2 in Different Application Hosts
+caption: Configure HTTP/2 in Different Application Engines
 section: Advanced
 permalink: /advanced/http2.html
 ---

 [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) is a modern binary duplex multiplexing protocol designed as a replacement for HTTP/1.x.

-Jetty, Netty and Tomcat hosts provide HTTP/2 implementations which Ktor can use.
-However there are significant differences and every host requires additional configuration.
+Jetty, Netty and Tomcat engines provide HTTP/2 implementations which Ktor can use.
+However there are significant differences and every engine requires additional configuration.
 Once your host is configured properly ktor HTTP/2 support get activated automatically.

 Key requirements:

 * SSL certificate (could be self-signed)
-* ALPN implementation suitable for particular host (see corresponding sections for Netty, Jetty and Tomcat)
+* ALPN implementation suitable for particular engine (see corresponding sections for Netty, Jetty and Tomcat)
 * HTTP/2 compliant browsers (all major browsers do support it since the end of 2015 according to [caniuse.com](http://caniuse.com/#search=http2))

 ## SSL certificate